 Sleep Science Coach Certification from The Spencer Institute.

-This Elemind headband is sleek and comfortable.
-Coming in at $349 (and an optional subscription fee if you need to access your sleep data), it's not exactly cheap.
-But it does come loaded with tech, including EEG functionality to read your brainwaves, an AI for processing that brain activity, and audio output to produce sounds that induce sleep -- a low-pitch, rhythmic buzz you can also feel.
+Priced at $349 (with an optional monthly subscription fee of $7 or more for accessing your sleep data), the Elemind isn't cheap.
+However, it's loaded with tech, including EEG (electroencephalogram) functionality to read your brainwaves, AI for processing that brain activity and audio output to produce sounds that induce sleep.
+The latter is a low-pitch, rhythmic buzz you can also feel.
 The sensation isn't intrusive or distracting, but rather almost feels like a light massage.

 "It's basically noise-canceling those brain waves that keep you awake," Meredith Perry, co-founder of Elemind, tells me.

-There are plenty of Reddit threads because of the intrigue around this device.
-The discussion is around whether it actually works, with many folks recommending it, while some others being on the fence about this tech, stating that it may be too early to be a market-ready device.
+There are numerous Reddit threads about the intrigue surrounding this device.
+The discussion centers on whether it actually works, with many people recommending it, while others are on the fence about this technology, stating that it may be too early to be a market-ready device.
 To find the answers, I set out to test it myself.

-I've been working in the sleep industry for years and I've seen and tested a variety of gadgets and products that claim to help you sleep better.
+I've been working in the sleep industry for years, and I've seen and tested a variety of gadgets and products that claim to help you sleep better.
 Honestly, I understand the skepticism surrounding a product like this, because not many such devices live up to their promises.
-Naturally, I was very eager to see if the Elemind headband was among the hundreds that didn't work or if it was going to be the breakthrough the space needed.
+Naturally, I was eager to see if the Elemind headband is among the hundreds that don't work or if it was going to be the breakthrough the space needs.
 Here's what I found.

 I'll briefly describe what happened next because -- spoiler -- I fell asleep.
 I remember lying down and hearing a low buzz that resembled bone conduction.
 I could hear the buzzing, but I could also feel it.
 At first, the rhythm was fast-paced, but as I started to drift off I felt it getting slower.
 The next thing I knew, I was waking up to the sound of the room door opening.
 It was Perry with a big smile because she knew the headband had worked based on my half-opened eyes and the bewildered look on my face.